rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1097/

 There is a list of n numbers and two players who move alternately.
 On each move, a player removes either the first or last number from the list, and their score increases by that number.
 Both players try to maximize their scores.

+Solution:

+- This is a well-known and frequently studied problem in game theory and dynamic programming.
+- It can be categorized as a variation of the classic game called "Nim," which involves two players taking turns removing objects from distinct piles.
+- It is an advanced problem involving game theory and optimal decision-making in competitive scenarios.
+- A solution video by MIT can be found here: https://youtu.be/Tw1k46ywN6E?t=3267

+- For every position (i,j), we have some choices:
+    - we can either remove L[i] or L[j] and maximize the score.
+    - If we pick L[i]:
+        - dp[i][j] will increase by +L[i]
+        - The opponent will see L[i+1:j], but L[i+1:j] is not the list that current player will see when he plays.
+        - We have to model this somehow.
+We cannot put DP[i+1][j] there as it is not controlled by the current player.
+        - Opponent has a DP[i+1][j] subproblem
+        - Current player is garanteed the min(DP[i+1][j-1],DP[i+2][j]), as the opponent will obviously chose the maximum.
+    - If we pick L[j]
+        - Opponent has a DP[i][j-1] subproblem.
+        - Current player is garanteed the min(DP[i+1][j-2],DP[i+1][j-1]), as the opponent will obviously chose the maximum.
+    - Take the maximum of these 2 cases.
+- Memoize the solution.

 ```CPP:
 ll score(vector<vector<ll>> &dp, ll l[], int i, int j)